theironc/theironc/README.md

-Hola mi nombre es Luis Almaguer - Hi, I’m Luis Almaguer.
+Hola soy Luis Almaguer
-Y estoy interesado en aprender a programar - I’m interested in learn how to programming.
+actualmente estoy aprendiendo javascript y mejorando mis habilidades de programador andaré por aqui si nescesitas algo envía un correo a almaguer@gmail.com

-Actualmente estoy aprendiendo javascript y mejorando mis habilidades de programador - I’m currently learning javascript and improving my programer skills.
+Hi, I’m Luis Almaguer.

-Si nescesitas algo 📫 Enviame un correo a almaguer@gmail.com / sendme an email to almaguer@gmail.com if you need anything.
+and i’m currently learning javascript and improving my programer skills. i´ll be here for a while sendme an email to almaguer@gmail.com if you need anything.

 <!---
 theironc/theironc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.